Phonological history of English open back vowels: split

 There are also significant complexities in the pronunciation of written o occurring before one of the triggering phonemes /f θ s ŋ ɡ/ in a non-final syllable.
-However, the use of the open o as opposed to the short o is largely predictable.
+In other cases, however, the use of the open o as opposed to the short o is largely predictable.
 Just like with /æ/-tensing and the trap–bath split, there seems to be an open-syllable constraint.
-Namely, the change did not affect words with /ɑ/ in open syllables unless they were closely derived from words with /ɑ/ in close syllables.
-Hence /ɔ/ occurs in crossing, crosser, crosses because it occurs in cross; likewise in longing, longer, longest because it occurs in long.
-However, possible, jostle, impostor, profit, Gothic, bongo, Congo, and boggle all have /ɑ/.
+Namely, the change did not affect words with /ɑ/ in open syllables unless they were closely derived from words with /ɑ/ in closed syllables.
+Hence /ɔ/ occurs in crossing, crosser, crosses because it occurs in cross.
+In contrast, possible, jostle, impostor, profit, Gothic, and boggle all have /ɑ/.
 However, there are still exceptions in words like Boston and foster.
 A further list of words is mentioned in the table below: